hossam-create/Mnbara-Platform/docs/risk/ESCROW_WALLET_SECURITY.md

 **Rules:**
 - Refund ALWAYS requires documented justification
-- Refund does not close dispute — traveler appeal window: 7 days
+- Refund does not close dispute â€” traveler appeal window: 7 days
 - Refund is reversible only if new definitive evidence emerges
 - Partial refunds allowed (pro-rata) for partial delivery